Are you a busy, successful business owner? And yet you’re still writing your own copy?

 Choose a writer who doesn’t have a big ego and a small view of the world.
 Copywriting requires communication.
 You’ll be talking about your business to your copywriter, so you’ll need to feel comfortable sharing information that can be sensitive.
 Professional copywriters have thick skins; it’s okay to say, “That really sucks.
 How can we fix it?”

-And it doesn’t have to be either/or.
+Your big takeaway: It doesn’t have to be either/or.
 I work with lots of busy clients who like to write their own copy.
 They bring me on board when they feel they’re too close to the copy, they’re running out of time, or they want to see if I can help them get past a stuck place.

 If you’re thinking of hiring a copywriter, check out my free report: Top 3 Big Ways A Copywriter Can Grow Your Small Business.